This article is part of our body language guide. Click here for more.

 What It Means: If you notice someone’s voice sounding less enthusiastic or emotional, they may be feeling vulnerable, anxious, stressed, or hiding something.

 Less emotionality may also be an indicator of lying.
-People who aren’t lying experts may feel they are breaking their values, and thus be less enthusiastic to tell their lies.
+People who aren’t lying experts may feel they are breaking their values and thus be less enthusiastic about telling their lies.
 However, psychopaths and daily liars tend to ignore this pattern, so don’t confuse emotions with telling the truth.

 Tongue Clicking